 - When you do an encore ride, the leaderboard is live.
 You may only see 100 or so people on there doing it with you.
 Afterward, your results are put in with everyone who has done the ride ever; you may have been 14th place in your group, but you might be 199th once the results are merged with on-demand riders.
 (Yes, those are my numbers, no I’m not too bitter.)

-Once a year, Peloton HQ shuts down the studio to the public and invites home riders for Home Rider Invasion weekend.
+Once a year, Peloton HQ shuts down the studio to the public and invites home riders for Peloton Homecoming weekend.
 It sells out in hours, and people travel from across the country to attend.
-This year there’s a Q&A session with John Foley, a cocktail hour with all of the instructors, and a whole lot of Bike and Tread classes.
+In previous years this was called “HRI” or Home Rider Invasion.
+Tickets for 2019 are sold out, and the details about what will be happening that weekend are just now being clarified.

 Multiple Riders, One Bike

 The Peloton monthly subscription is per-bike, not per-rider.
 If you have one bike at home, you can have as many family members as you’d like ride it.
 Each of you can have your own username for the leaderboard, and when you start up the bike you can select which rider is using it.
 I know it’s mentioned above, but if you do a ride logged in as the wrong user, it cannot be moved to your account.